jhey/phenotypes/guides/09-data-visualization.md

 ### Relationships

 A [chord diagram](https://en.wikipedia.org/wiki/Chord_diagram) is a useful way to visualize relationships in a matrix of data.
 In this example, the referring doctor is connected to the rendering doctor by a line representing the volume of referrals made that year—the thicker the line, the more referrals.
+This particular visualization was generated in [Gephi](https://gephi.org/) and imported into Sketch as an SVG.

 ![Data viz example 4](/img/guides/data-viz-example-4.png)
 <p class="caption">Source: [Data on 211 million referrals shows how doctors really work together](https://amino.com/blog/data-on-211-million-referrals-shows-how-doctors-really-work-together/)</p>